 5. Shared Apartments

-Shared student flats to rent Leeds have multiple private bedrooms within a single unit, with roommates sharing the kitchen, bathroom, and living room.
-This layout suits students seeking a social setting with private sleeping spaces.
-On-site supermarkets are offered in some student homes in Leeds.
+Shared student flats to rent in Leeds have multiple private bedrooms and comes with a single unit, with roommates sharing the kitchen, bathroom, and living room.
+These shared apartments suit students seeking a social setting with private sleeping spaces.
+On-site supermarkets are also offered in some student homes in Leeds.

 6. Private Rooms

 Private rooms provide a personal space with a bed, study desk, and sometimes a private bathroom.
-These student apartments in Leeds offer independence in an individual bedroom while granting access to communal areas, striking a balance between privacy and socialising.
+These student apartments in Leeds offer independence in an individual bedroom while granting access to communal areas, and creating a balance between privacy and socialising.

-The cost of living in Leeds is relatively affordable compared to other major UK cities, making it an attractive option for students and young professionals.
-On average, the cost of living in Leeds is approximately between £700 and £1,000 per month, depending on students and their lifestyle and accommodation choices.
-Here's a breakdown of common monthly expenses to help plan your budget, excluding rent for your accommodation:
+The cost of living in Leeds is relatively low compared to other major UK cities and thus it makes the Leeds, a good option to live for students and young professionals.
+On an average the cost of living in Leeds is between £700 and £1,000 per month, depending on the lifestyle and accommodation choices.
+Here's a breakdown of monthly expenses that can help plan your budget, excluding rent for your accommodation:

 1. Food: Food expenses range from £150 to £450 per month for students in Leeds.